van-vu-mq/ENG23600/README.md

 # ENGG23600 Bluetooth System ReadMe
 # How To Send & Receive Data

+## NOTE:
+The Uno version uses AltSoftSerial library to free up Serial0 to allow debugging using the Serial Monitor.
+This will result in additional storage space being used (roughly 5-6%, approximate 2KB)

+The final version will be released separately without this library.
+Bluetooth communication will then be using D0 (RX) and D1 (TX) pins.

 ### Transmitting Data	--------------------------------------------------
 Function to call: `boolean sendIntArray(int data[])`